sylhare/sylhare.github.io/_posts/2019-09-27-Kotlin-dsl-with-gradle.md

 Kotlin dsl with gradle means to use the kotlin `build.gradle.kts` instead of the groovy `build.gradle`.
 Kotlin is so general that it reaches specific programming niche.

-> Everything is hosted on Github: [sylhare/kotlin](https://github.com/sylhare/Kotlin/tree/master/hello-kotlin)
+> Everything is hosted on GitHub: [sylhare/kotlin](https://github.com/sylhare/Kotlin/tree/master/hello-kotlin)

 ## Basic set up